-So, here is the end of your search to be network engineer.
+So, here is the end of your search to be a network engineer.
 Let’s commence the journey.
 Bon Voyage!!!.

 A technology professional who is having specific skills to support, implement and plan the computer networks that support in-house voice, data, video and wireless network services is called network engineer.

-Somewhere you may find similar type of job titles like network engineer and network administrator, a network engineer generally has more executive responsibilities than a network administrator.
-The engineering side of things tends to deal more with planning, design, and technical specifications, whereas the administration side of things deals mostly with day-to-day maintenance, management and troubleshooting efforts.
+Somewhere you may find a similar type of job titles like network engineer and network administrator, a network engineer generally has more executive responsibilities than a network administrator.
+The engineering side of things tends to deal more with planning, design, and technical specifications, whereas the administration side of things deals mostly with day-to-day maintenance, management, and troubleshooting efforts.

 The job titles may also be differentiated by education and/or earnings.
 Typically, a network engineer has more education and earns more than a network administrator.